Poojit-Matukumalli/Sparrow-PowerShell-/README.md

 Features -------------------------------------

-- 'help' -> Shows a list of commands
+- 'help' -> Shows a list of all available commands
-- 'echo <text>' → Print text
-- 'cls' → Clear the screen
-- 'del <file>' → Delete a file (with safety check for System32)
-- 'New-Item <name>' → Create a new file
-- 'time' → Show current time
-- 'ls' → List files in the current directory
-- 'pwd' → Show current working directory
-- 'cd <path>' → Change directory
-- 'gc <file>' → View file contents
-- And much more
+- 'pip <cmd> -> All pip commands are supported

+- install <pkg> -> When using for the first time, An input menu pops up,
+- enter the package manager and its install command, asks only for the first time.

 Run ============================================